ypid/ypid-ansible-inventory/README.rst

   For example Putty_ is not known to work with the paranoid ssh server configuration.

+``staging``
+  Optimized for performance at the cost of security/hardening.
+  Use reduced key sizes.

 ``qubes``
   Optimized for use together with `Qubes OS`_ VMs.